DavidOng122/multimodal-pupii-preprocessing/README.md

 # multimodal-pupii-preprocessing
-This pipeline processes raw pupil diameter data from virtual reality (VR) experiments, performing outlier removal, interpolation, normalization, and integration with emotion data.
-Designed for datasets from iMotions or similar eye-tracking systems.
+This project provides a guideline for processing pupil diameter data and integrating it with emotion expression data from multimodal datasets from iMotions10 (version 10.1.38911.4).
+'Pupil_Preprocessing_Functions.py' contains functions for cleaning, filtering, interpolating, normalizing, and integrating pupil diameter measurements.
+'Example.py' shows how to use those functions.